practicingruby/practicing-ruby-paid/posts/v1/006-good-and-bad-code.md

-<small><i>Originally published as part of the Practicing Ruby newsletter on December 1, 2010.
-Most of these issues draw inspiration from discussions and teaching sessions at my free online school, <a href="http://university.rubymendicant.com">Ruby Mendicant University</a>.
-You should <a href="http://twitter.com/seacreature">follow @seacreature on twitter</a> if you want to keep up with my more recent projects.</i></small>

 In this issue and the next one, I'd like to demonstrate one of my favorite learning exercises while inviting you to follow along at home.
 It's something I usually do while teaching in a live, one-on-one setting, but I think we can adapt it for a broader audience and still get a lot out of it.

 In this exercise, the goal is to first produce some bad code, and then later steadily improve it while explaining why each change is an improvement.
 I usually like to start with a very simple problem but then just add some twists about how to implement it to make sure it comes out pretty bad.